-5.1 Negligent Violation.
+5.1 Negligent Violation

-- (a) A hemp producer on the Reservation shall be subject to a corrective action plan if the hemp producer negligently fails to provide a legal description of land on which hemp is cultivated, handled, or processed, negligently fails to obtain a license or other required authorization to produce hemp, or negligently produces hemp with an acceptable hemp THC level greater than permitted hereunder. - (b) A hemp producer subject to a corrective action plan shall comply with such plan to correct the negligent violation and the plan shall include, at a minimum: (1) a reasonable date by which the hemp producer shall correct the negligent violation; (2) steps to correct each negligent violation; and (3) a requirement that the hemp producer shall periodically report to the Tribe on compliance of the hemp producer with tribal law related to hemp for a period of not less than the next two (2) calendar years from the date of the negligent violation.
+- (a) A hemp producer on the Reservation shall be subject to a corrective action plan if the hemp producer negligently fails to provide a legal description of land on which hemp is cultivated, handled, or processed, negligently fails to obtain a license or other required authorization to produce hemp, or negligently produces hemp with a THC concentration greater than the acceptable hemp THC level.
+Producers shall not receive more than one negligent violation per growing season. - (b) A hemp producer subject to a corrective action plan shall comply with such plan to correct the negligent violation and the plan shall include, at a minimum, (1) a reasonable date by which the hemp producer shall correct the negligent violation, (2) steps to correct each negligent violation, and (3) a requirement that the hemp producer shall periodically report to the Tribe on compliance of the hemp producer with tribal law related to hemp for a period of not less than the next two calendar years from the date of the negligent violation.
 The Tribe shall conduct an inspection to determine if the corrective action plan has been implemented as submitted.
-If a subsequent violation occurs while a corrective action plan is in place, a new corrective action plan must be submitted with a heightened level of quality control, staff training, and quantifiable action measures. - (c) A hemp producer that negligently violates tribal law related to hemp shall not as a result of that violation be subject to any criminal enforcement action.
-A hemp producer that negligently violates tribal law related to hemp three (3) times in a five (5) year period shall be ineligible to cultivate, handle, produce, or process hemp on the Reservation for a period of five (5) years beginning on the date of the third violation.
+If a subsequent violation occurs while a corrective action plan is in place, a new corrective action plan must be submitted with a heightened level of quality control, staff training, and quantifiable action measures.

+(c) A hemp producer that negligently violates tribal law related to hemp shall not as a result of that violation be subject to any criminal enforcement action.
+A hemp producer that negligently violates tribal law related to hemp three times in a five-year period shall be ineligible to cultivate, handle, produce, or process hemp on the Reservation for a period of five years beginning on the date of the third violation.

-5.2 Other Violations.
+5.2 Other Violations